thunderrabbit/barefoot_rob/content/books/slow-down/99999-instagrizzipped.md

               <div class="_3-94 _2lem">Apr 23, 2021, 4:09 PM</div>
             </div>
             <div class="pam _3-95 _2ph- _2lej uiBoxWhite noborder">
-              <div class="_3-95 _2pim _2lek _2lel">Interesting to see how this highway just cuts through all these smaller roads that were lined up in a grid.

-                I imagine there was a lot of discussion and consternation when this highway was planned to come through.</div>
+              <div class="_3-95 _2pim _2lek _2lel">Interesting to see how this highway just cuts through all these smaller roads that were lined up in a grid.<br><br>I imagine there was a lot of discussion and consternation when this highway was planned to come through.</div>
               <div class="_3-95 _2let"><a target="_blank" href="https://b.robnugen.com/adaptive-images/ig_cache_2022_jan_17/posts/202104/176550492_187318296566478_1267252213658064951_n_18160523875193835.jpg"><img src="https://b.robnugen.com/adaptive-images/ig_cache_2022_jan_17/posts/202104/176550492_187318296566478_1267252213658064951_n_18160523875193835.jpg" class="_2yuc _3-96" /></a>
                 <table class="uiGrid _51mz _21op" cellspacing="0" cellpadding="0" style="table-layout: fixed;">
                   <tbody>